BMB-STAT/BMB-STAT5/chapter1.md

 We are interested in the last column where the p-values are reported.
 Since both p-values for the land and water treatment are below 0.05, we reject the null hypothesis, and we can state that they are significantly different from the control group which have not received any treatment.
 However, there is no significant difference between the land or water walking treatments.

 Moreover, we can use for example the diff column, which shows the mean difference between each pair, to further explain/justify the results.
-The land physio group was 0.21 m/s slower than the control and the water physio was even slower.
+The land physiotherapy group was 0.21 m/s slower than the control and the water physiotherapy was even slower.

 **Which is the most effective treatment to restore walking speed?**